lab-cosmo/librascal/PULL_REQUEST_TEMPLATE.md

           formatted correctly (ask @max-veit if you need help with this task).
     - [ ] Write additional documentation in the Sphinx (not docstrings!) to explain the feature and its usage in plain English
-    - [ ] For bugfix pull requests, list here any previously-disabled tests that are now passing (and any tests to catch similar bugs elsewhere in the code)
+    - [ ] For bugfix pull requests, list here which tests have been added or re-enabled to verify the fix and catch future regressions as well as similar bugs elsewhere in the code.
 - [ ] Run `make lint` on the project, ensure it passes
     - [ ] Run `make pretty-cpp` and `make pretty-python`, check that the auto-formatting is sensible